espressif/esp-hosted/esp_hosted_ng/docs/setup.md

 ### 3. Troubleshoot Setup Problems

 After following above steps, the host software should be loaded fine.
-Bootup event from ESP should already would have sent and Host should have received it.
+Boot-up event from ESP should already would have sent and Host should have received it.

-If Bootup event is not recieved in host `dmesg` as sample log above, please try following:
+If Boot-up event is not received in host `dmesg` as sample log above, please try following:

 - Please check your connections to be firm
 - Try with smaller wires